superfly/docs/rails/getting-started/fly-rails.html.md

 order: 3
 ---

-This guide runs you through how to use the `fly-rails` gem to deploy your Rails applications to Fly using Rails commands.
+This guide runs you through how to use the `fly-rails` gem to deploy your Rails applications to Fly.io using Rails commands.

 Please note that the `fly-rails` gem is designed to work well with common Rails production configurations, like a Turbo app that uses Sidekiq, AnyCable, Redis, & Postgres.
 For less common configurations, we recommend using `flyctl` and its respective configuration files to manage your deployment.

 ## Install the `flyctl` command line interface

-First you'll need to [install the Fly CLI and signup for a Fly account](/docs/hands-on/install-flyctl/).
-The gem used in the next step will use this CLI to deploy your application to Fly and it's something that's worth learning more about as you become more comfortable with Fly.
+First you'll need to [install the Fly CLI, and signup for a Fly.io account](/docs/hands-on/install-flyctl/).
+The gem used in the next step will use this CLI to deploy your application to Fly.io and it's something that's worth learning more about as you become more comfortable with Fly.io.

 ## Install the gem